 During RLE surgery, the natural lens of the eye is removed and replaced with an artificial Intraocular Lens (IOL) to correct and focus your vision.
-RLE is a very similar procedure to cataract surgery, which is the most commonly performed surgery in the world.
-The only difference is that in RLE, the natural lens of the eye isn’t cloudy and the primary objective of the surgery is to reduce dependence on glasses.
+RLE is a very similar procedure to cataract surgery, which is the most common surgery performed worldwide.
+The only difference is that, in RLE, the natural lens of the eye isn’t cloudy and the primary objective of the surgery is to reduce dependence on glasses.

 At VISTAeyes, we have a range of premium IOLs to suit your eyes and your lifestyle.
 We take very accurate measurements with advanced equipment to select the IOL that is right for you.
 The IOL can help you see near or far, or a multifocal IOL can be selected to treat both visual distances simultaneously.
 For most patients, RLE can result in total independence from wearing glasses.

 RLE treats short-sightedness (myopia), long-sightedness (hyperopia) and/or astigmatism, however, the most suitable candidates for RLE surgery are bifocal or multifocal wearers in the 45 plus age group.
 RLE can also be used for people with high prescriptions or in cases where the patient is unsuitable for laser eye surgery.

 RLE surgery is performed by Dr Justin Sherwin as a day surgery.
 Before the procedure the anaesthetist will give you a light sedative to ensure that you are relaxed, calm and comfortable.
 Anaesthetic eye drops will be used to numb your eye.

 Dr Sherwin creates a very small opening in the eye, less than 3mm in length to reach the lens.
 Here he makes an opening, known as a capsulorhexis.
 An ultrasound probe is then used to break up and remove the lens from the eye.
 This process is called phacoemulsification.